2. Spice up your life

 Our partners play a vital role in the export of the pepper.
-We want to work as direct with our farmers as possible so they have been vital stable source and transport route.
+We want to work as direct with farmers as possible so they have been vital.
 Without their commitment and presence locally this would not have been possible.

 Elsa & Adrian